 Another reason it matters is because when people misunderstand the true meaning of the word “church”, they misapply the practices of it.
 An example would be “home church”.
 While I understand the reason behind this movement it is still built on a cracked foundation.
 You can read about that here.
 Those that “home church” gather the family, read scripture, pray, and sing songs of worship.
 In truth, they are doing what God commands the family to do.
 He does expect the father to lead his family spiritually.
 This practice is what the older generations called a “Family Altar”.
 This should be done daily.
 But don’t call it “church”.
 It is not the assembly.
 Every Christian family should worship daily and then, throughout the week, gather with other like-minded believers for corporate worship.
 “Let us hold fast the profession of our faith without wavering; (for he is faithful that promised;) And let us consider one another to provoke unto love and to good works: Not forsaking the assembling of ourselves together, as the manner of some is; but exhorting one another: and so much the more, as ye see the day approaching.”
 (Heb 10:23-25)

 The practices of the local assembly do not work within a single family

 unit.
-For example, church discipline as commanded in scripture is impossible in a “home church” setting.
-Also, in this setting the Pastoral Epistles that Paul wrote become unnecessary.
-In addition, the roles of men and women within the assembly as found in I Timothy would not apply either.
-In scripture we do, however, see families assembling together as a local unit.
-This is necessary to fulfill the role of the
+For example, church discipline as commanded in scripture is impossible in a single family unit.
+In a “home” setting the Pastoral Epistles that Paul wrote become unnecessary.
+Church ordinances such as baptism and communion are not individual ordinances and the word “fellowship” assumes a gathering or congregation.
+In addition, the roles of men and women within the assembly (as found in I Timothy) would not apply either.
+However, in scripture we do see a family of families assembling together as a local unit.
+This is necessary to fulfill the role of the ekklesia.